AnuragGajya/predict-or-perish/README.md

    - **Start command:** `npm start`
 4. Render assigns the port automatically via `process.env.PORT`, so no changes needed.
 5. The server includes a built-in keep-alive ping (every 10 minutes) to help avoid Render's free-tier cold starts — just make sure the `RENDER_EXTERNAL_URL` environment variable is set (Render sets this automatically on most plans).

+> **Note:** on Render's free tier, the service spins down after inactivity, so the very first load after a period of idle time can take 30–60 seconds to wake up.
+Give it a moment before players start joining.

 ### Railway.app
 1. Push this repo to GitHub.